BitPrime Cryptocurrency Price Update

 10. Ethereum Classic (ETC)

-The top 24-hour gainer in marketcap for the top 100 coins is Cosmos (ATOM) rising 23.19% while the top loser is Metaverse ETP (ETP) dropping 10.23%
+The top 24-hour gainer in marketcap for the top 100 coins is Metaverse ETP (ETP) rising 14.25% while the top loser is BitTorrent (BTT) dropping 14.78%

 About BitPrime: